 M is for Magicicada.
 Magicicada is a genus of North American cicadas best known for their 17 or 13 year life cycles, and for the overwhelming numbers in which they emerge.
 Magicicadas are organized into broods, which emerge in specific years, in specific locations in 17 or 13 year cycles.
 There are seven species of Magicicada, the 17 year varieties: septendecim, cassini, septendecula, and the 13 year varieties: neotredecim, tredecim, tredecassini and tredecula.
 Each species is slightly different in coloring, song or other attributes.
 Magicicada are also know as periodical cicadas and “locusts”.
-There’s an abundance of Magicicada photos, information, video and sound files on this site and other websites, like Magicicada.org.
+There’s an abundance of Magicicada photos, video and sound files on this site, and other sites like Cicadas @ UCONN (formerly Magicicada.org).
 Explore to find out more.

 C.L.
 Marlatt is best know for his study and documentation of periodical cicadas.
 Marlatt was an assistant entomologist working for the U.S. Dept. of Agriculture, Division of Entomology in the late 19th century when he produced the bulletin “The periodical cicada: an account of Cicada septendecim, its natural enemies and the means of preventing its injury : together with a summary of the distribution of the different broods”.
 You can read this document on the USDA website.